aws/aws-lc/crypto/fipsmodule/FIPS.md

 1. 2023-09-14: entropy certificate [#E77](https://csrc.nist.gov/projects/cryptographic-module-validation-program/entropy-validations/certificate/77), [public use document](https://csrc.nist.gov/CSRC/media/projects/cryptographic-module-validation-program/documents/entropy/E77_PublicUse.pdf)

+## Platform Limitations

+When building AWS-LC in FIPS mode, please be aware of the following platform limitations:

+- Static FIPS builds are only supported on Linux platforms
+- Shared library FIPS builds are supported on both Linux and Windows
+- Windows Debug builds are not supported with FIPS

 ### Modules in Process

 The modules below have been tested by an accredited lab and have been submitted to NIST for FIPS 140-3 validation.